-The University of Kansas Health System provides world class nasal reconstruction for men and women in the Kansas City region and beyond.
-We often have people seek consultations for nose reconstruction following a previous attempt at nasal reconstructive surgery, or for The University of Kansas Health System provides world class nasal reconstruction for men and women in the Kansas City region and beyond.
+The University of Kansas Health System provides world-class nasal reconstruction for men and women in the Kansas City region and beyond.
 We often have people seek consultations for nose reconstruction following a previous attempt at nasal reconstructive surgery, or for corrective rhinoplasty to improve poor results from a previous nose job.

 What is nasal reconstruction surgery?

 Some of the most frequently suffered fracture injuries involve trauma to the nose and/or mid-face.
 In addition to altering the nose’s cosmetic appearance, damage to the delicate bones in the nasal structure can cause obstructed breathing, nasal congestion, loss of smell, a deviated septum and other concerns.
 While not all nasal fractures require reconstructive surgery, the procedure can correct impaired function of the nasal structure and/or improve or restore its appearance.

 Skin cancer removal on the nose or face can leave disfiguring scars or a distorted appearance, necessitating the expertise of an experienced surgeon to correct cosmetic deformities.
 Our specialists offer nasal reconstruction for people with simple or complex cases of nasal malformation to restore a natural appearance to the nose and mid-face as part of skin cancer reconstruction surgery.